 Disabled children can be considered for a room of their own if:

-Their local authority is also satisfied that sharting a bedroom would pose either a risk of physical harm or cause frequent and significant disruption to either the disabled child or the child with whom they would normally be expected to share.
+their local authority is also satisfied that sharing a bedroom would pose either a risk of physical harm or cause frequent and significant disruption to either the disabled child or the child with whom they would normally be expected to share

 Central Government has stated that there are a number of key aims for the LHA such as:

-Choice in terms of tenants being able to choose the quality and price of their accommodation with the possibility of keeping up to £15 pw to spend on other items
+- choice in terms of tenants being able to choose the quality and price of their accommodation with the possibility of keeping up to £15 per week to spend on other items

 Back to top